 Choose between a half-mile walking trail around Rice Lake or a switch-back trail up the hillside.
 Take a swim in the lake after your hike or relax on nearby picnic tables or beach areas.

-Denbigh‘s 3.25-mile loop winds through the trees in the surrounding prairie, ideal for a peaceful bike ride surrounded by wildlife such as birds and butterflies.
+Denbigh’s 3.25-mile loop winds through the trees in the surrounding prairie, ideal for a peaceful bike ride, with wildlife such as birds and butterflies.
 This trail is gravel-covered with mile markers for trail guidance through the historic arboretum.

-Fort Stevenson has 8 trails of varying lengths, totaling nearly 10 miles for hiking and biking.
+Fort Steventson has 8 trails of varying lengths, totaling nearly 10 miles for hiking and biking.
 The trail system winds through trees, woodlands, grasslands, and native prairie landscapes.
-Visitors can rent fat tire bikes by the hour or the day.
+Visitors can rent fat-tire bikes by the hour or for the day.

 Begin your journey through Audubon National Wildlife Refuge at the north end of the visitor center on the Prairie Nature Trail.
 The beginning of the path is paved with the half-mile extension of gravel tying back to the paved portion.